 The development of cuttingedge technology such as digital currencies based on revolutionary blockchain systems is another fast-growing area.
-With at least one canton aiming to establish itself as the Silicon Valley of Switzerland, opportunities abound in computational and computer science fields.
+With at least one canton aiming to establish itself as the Silicon Valley of Switzerland, opportunities abound in computer and computational science fields.